deadpixi/mtm/README.rst

     mtm [-m] [-c KEY] [-e MILLISECONDS]

-The `-m` flag puts mtm in monochrome mode, if you need that.
+The `-m` flag puts mtm in monochrome mode.

 The `-c` flag lets you specify a keyboard character to use as the "command prefix" for mtm when modified with *control* (see below).
 By default,